urbanairship/drive.js/IMPLEMENTATION.md

+# What is this file:

+I didn't write drive.js, but I need to use it, and occasionally fix it.
+It's handling a complicated enough case that jumping in cold is difficult-- it is hard to the source in the order in which it is executed.

-# Terminology
+## Terminology

-### From drive
+There is some drive specific terminology:

 - environment: where the test is run, e.g. jsdom, firefox, IE, etc.
 - driver: a server which communicates with the code running in the environment
 - suite: a collection of unit tests
 - client:
 - run:

-### Document Specific
+... and some that is useful to have when considering it:

 - tester: the test author
 - target: the code whose behavior the test is designed to verify

-# drive's flow control
+# Flow Control

+When you call `drive my/dir/of/tests/` execution does the following:

 1. bin/drive
 2. (new require('lib/cli')).exec()
 3. Forks on options, go to one of REPL, SPAWN, DRIVER or LOCAL

 # LOCAL